Eric Dorman-Smith: Life in Ireland

-In 1950, he joined Clann na Poblachta, a new party led by Seán MacBride, who had been an Irish Republican Army officer in Carlow during Dorman O'Gowan's posting there.
+In 1950, Dorman-Smith joined Clann na Poblachta, a new party led by Seán MacBride, who had been an IRA officer in County Carlow during Dorman O'Gowan's posting there.
 His ties and allegiance to the UK were fading fast.
-In May 1951 he stood for election to the Dáil as an independent candidate in Cavan, since Clann were already supporting another candidate.
+In May 1951 he stood for election to the Dáil in Cavan, as an independent since Clann were already supporting another candidate.
 He polled just 495 votes – the lowest of the eight candidates.

-He later became an IRA advisor to the IRA Executive during the 1950s Border Campaign.
+From 1954 to 1956, Dorman-Smith assisted the IRA in the runup to its Border Campaign (Operation Harvest).
 His first contact with the IRA seems to have been in the aftermath of their raid on the Gough Barracks in Armagh on 12 June 1954.
 Chief of Staff Tony Magan visited him for discussions at Bellamont Forest.
 In July 1954, he spoke at a reunification rally in Manchester, making it clear that he was distancing himself from the policies of the UK.
-He grew frustrated at not being made part of the decision-making process of the IRA and, when a raid on Omagh went wrong, he began to realise that the IRA did not meet his ideals of efficiency.
+He grew frustrated at not being made part of the decision-making process of the IRA and, when a raid on St Lucia Barracks, Omagh went wrong, he began to realise that the IRA did not meet his ideals of efficiency.
+During 1955–1956, his estate was used as a training-ground by the IRA on two weekends a year, but he was excluded from playing a role despite his eagerness to assist.
+On 15 December 1956, after the start of Operation Harvest and the invocation by the Stormont government of the Special Powers Act, Seán Cronin visited to convey the message that his usefulness to the IRA was over.

-During 1955–56, his estate was used as a training-ground by the IRA two weekends a year, but he was excluded from playing a role despite his eagerness to assist.
-He does not appear to have kept these contacts secret.
-Daphne du Maurier, wife of his former Sandhurst adjutant Frederick "Boy" Browning, wrote a story about this side of his life, "A Border-Line Case".
+Dorman-Smith does not appear to have kept his IRA contacts secret.
+Daphne du Maurier, wife of his former Sandhurst adjutant Frederick "Boy" Browning, wrote a story, "A Border-Line Case", in which Nick Barry, a Royal Navy officer turned IRA man, is based on Dorman-Smith.
 The British establishment appears to have dismissed him as a harmless crank.
-On 15 December 1956, after the failure of Operation Harvest and the introduction of the Special Powers Act, Seán Cronin visited to convey the message that his usefulness to the IRA was over.